MicrosoftDocs/azure-stack-docs.cs-CZ/azure-stack/operator/known-issues.md

 ms.author: sethm
 ms.reviewer: prchint
 ms.lastreviewed: 11/21/2019
-ms.openlocfilehash: f2426699db940622f952809faa9de58b49065b56
+ms.openlocfilehash: 3948431fcbf9c601d4ac0a47221713603d4463ac
-ms.sourcegitcommit: cefba8d6a93efaedff303d3c605b02bd28996c5d
+ms.sourcegitcommit: e7fe1cb8b13b46d2e2beb8a2fc6f1c74734529c2
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/21/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "74298891"
+ms.locfileid: "74411120"
 ---
-# <a name="azure-stack-known-issues"></a>Azure Stack známé problémy
+# <a name="azure-stack-known-issues"></a>Azure Stack known issues

-V tomto článku jsou uvedené známé problémy ve verzích Azure Stack.
-Seznam se aktualizuje, protože se identifikují nové problémy.
+This article lists known issues in releases of Azure Stack.
+The list is updated as new issues are identified.

-Chcete-li získat přístup ke známým problémům pro jinou verzi, použijte rozevírací nabídku selektor verzí nad obsahem vlevo.
+To access known issues for a different version, use the version selector dropdown above the table of contents on the left.

 ::: moniker range=">=azs-1906"
 > [!IMPORTANT]
-> Před použitím této aktualizace si přečtěte tento oddíl.
+> Review this section before applying the update.
 ::: moniker-end
 ::: moniker range="<azs-1906"
 > [!IMPORTANT]
-> Pokud je vaše instance Azure Stack za více než dvěma aktualizacemi, je považována za nedodržující předpisy.
-Aby bylo možné [získat podporu, musíte aktualizovat aspoň minimální podporovanou verzi](azure-stack-servicing-policy.md#keep-your-system-under-support).
+> If your Azure Stack instance is behind by more than two updates, it's considered out of compliance.
+You must [update to at least the minimum supported version to receive support](azure-stack-servicing-policy.md#keep-your-system-under-support).
 ::: moniker-end

 <!---------------------------------------------------------->